 PDU: The PDUs will be transmitted over the air in the same manner as it is processed in the 802.16t.
 Refer to 802.16t PHY specification document, section “3.8 Uplink transmitter” except the Ranging section.

-The total duration of the burst will not exceed the value of the configurable Max TX duration.
+The total duration of the burst will not exceed the value of the configurable Maximal Channel Occupancy.
 This parameter will be specified in slots.

 PDU structure